clementyung/clementyung.github.io/research.markdown

 </ul>

 ### Notes
-This is a collection of my side project, which consists of results I have for some interesting problems I came across during my research.
+This is a collection of my side projects, which consists of results I have for some interesting problems I came across during my research.
 <ul>
    <li><em>Mad families of Gowers' infinite block sequences</em>, <a href="https://arxiv.org/abs/2402.07836">arXiv</a>.</li>
 </ul>